-It’s turned out to be an annul event we all look forward to every year full of smack talk, kid talk, wine, bites, healthy, life and at the end of the evening returning home with dozens of cookies and/or holiday baking.
-Love this time with friends and the gift of cookies that keeps on giving.
-Until they are all gone that is.
+It’s turned out to be an annul event we all look forward to every year full of smack talk, kid talk, wine, bites, health and life.
+At the end of the evening we all leave with dozens of cookies and/or holiday baking.

-This year I am making cookies for both our Annual Group Cookie Exchange, and, since I am always up for a challenge, The Great Food Blogger Cookie Swap 2013.
+This year I am making cookies for both our Annual Group Cookie Exchange, and since I am always up for a challenge, The Great Food Blogger Cookie Swap 2013.
 This Cookie Swap is Worldwide and you have to be a Food Blogger to participate.
-For a small submission fee (goes to Cookies for Kids’ Cancer), you get matched up with other Food Bloggers in your Country.
-Since my country “Canada” is rather large, I was paired with Food Bloggers who live in Eastern Canada.
-I am in the West.
+For a small submission fee (goes to Cookies for Kids’ Cancer), you get matched up with other Food Bloggers in your country.
+I am in Canada and have been paired with Food Bloggers who live in Eastern Canada.

-For the cookie swap I needed a cookie that could stand up to traveling across Canada and arrive in one piece.
+For the cookie swap I needed a cookie that could stand up to travelling across Canada and arrive in one piece.
 Since moving to Calgary, I had been slightly challenged with getting a gingerbread cookie right, so I decided I was going to conquer gingerbread and declared let Battle Gingerbread begin.